-- 5.30 The network of on-site ditches is connected to a more extensive off-site wetland system to the south-east where historic records for water vole are present.
-Suitable habitat for water vole, however, is restricted to sections with a suitable bank profile, vegetation cover, food plants and areas of deeper, open water.
-As no specific survey for water voles and their signs was undertaken as part of the PEA, and access to banks was very restricted, it is recommended that a further survey for evidence of water vole is carried out. - 5.31 Surveys of ditches and adjacent areas of reedbed are recommended and should include a search of all suitable off-site habitat, located approximately 50m downstream.
-This would involve an ecologist walking the banks and possibly using a small boat/canoe to search for signs of water voles such as footprints, burrows, latrines, feeding stations or other field signs.
+- 5.33 The network of on-site ditches/streams is connected to a more extensive off-site wetland system to the north-east where historic records for water vole are present.
+Suitable habitat for water vole; however, is restricted to sections with a suitable bank profile, vegetation cover, food plants and areas of deeper, open water.
+As no specific survey for water voles and their signs was undertaken as part of the PEA, and access to banks was very restricted, it is recommended that a further survey for evidence of water vole is carried out. - 5.34 Surveys of ditches/streams and adjacent areas of reed bed are recommended, and should include a search of all suitable off-site habitat, located approximately 50m up and downstream.
+This would involve an ecologist walking the banks, and possibly using a small boat/canoe, to search for filed signs of water voles such as footprints, burrows, latrines and feeding stations.
 The surveys would ideally be undertaken from Mid March-September and follow best practice guidelines (Strachan and Moorhouse, 2011).